back

 despite being in the advanced driver group, then gradually improved over weekends.

-Car setup and practice were my compensations for lack of talent.
+Car setup and practice were my compensations for lack of confidence and talent.

 To improve steering feedback, I changed physical steering in real cars